 Tawonga does not allow care packages.
 Believe it or not, an old-fashioned letter is often the most treasured gift received by children in the Camp setting.
 We encourage you to write letters to your child frequently, taking into account that it can take three to five days for mail to arrive in a bunk’s mailbox (from the Bay Area).

 How does the blog work?
 How often will I see my child?

-Camp Tawonga’s blog, The Pipeline, is updated daily during the summer with happenings at Camp, photos of campers and insights into life at Tawonga.
-Every day that Camp is in session, new posts share a broad summary of activities from the day, as well as pictures from particular activities.
+Camp Tawonga’s blog is updated during the summer with happenings at Camp, photos of campers and insights into life at Tawonga.
+Posts share a broad summary of activities from the day, as well as pictures from particular activities.
 Our blog is designed to give families a general sense of what’s going on at Camp and to represent a diversity of the campers and activities on any given day.
 Our intention is to capture authentic Tawonga moments while still providing an unplugged, immersive experience for campers, informed by our Screen-Free Policy.